 Summary: Isolation and loneliness, lack of exercise and boredom pose health challenges for seniors all during the year, but with planning and some help, they can be healthier and happier when spring finally arrives.

 Dakota Home Care helps aging adults maintain their emotional and physical health and their independence by providing companionship and transportation services.
 Visits with family, lunch with a friend, an evening out, or being able to participate in running errands can be a real mood elevator.
-For more information about senior depression and how our senior companion services can help, contact us online or call us at (877) 691-0015.
+For more information about senior depression and how our care companions in Bismarck and other North Dakota metropolitan areas can help, contact us online or call us at (877) 691-0015.